Pierre-Jacques Cazes

-Pierre-Jacques Cazes (1676 – 25 June 1754) was a French historical painter.
-He is also known as a teacher of artists, including Chardin.
+Pierre-Jacques Cazes (1676 – 25 June 1754) was a French painter who specialized in religious and mythological subjects.
+He also taught several other French artists including François Boucher and Jean-Siméon Chardin.

-Cazes took the Prix de Rome for painting in 1699.
-In 1703, he became part of the Académie, was named as director in 1743 and chancellor in 1746.

-Paintings
+Biography

+Cazes was born in Paris in 1676 to an officer and protégé of the Marquis de Louvois.
+At the behest of his father, Cazes was first tutored by an otherwise unknown artist named Ferou, concierge of the Académie Royale de Peinture et de Sculpture.
+He was later instructed by the painters René-Antoine Houasse and Bon Boullogne.

+Cazes competed in the Prix de Rome competition of 1698 with Joseph’s Cup Found in Benjamin’s Belongings, but came in second place.
+He won the next year with Vision of Jacob in Egypt, but chose not to go to Rome and instead remain in Paris.
+He was received as an academician at the Académie Royale in 1703 with a Triumph of Hercules over Achelous.
+Cazes would later become its Director in 1744.

 He worked in the Galerie d'Apollon in the Louvre in 1727 and produced a large number of religious paintings for churches in Paris and Versailles.
 His historical painting is in the same academic tradition as the French painters Charles Le Brun and Charles de Lafosse.
 He also painted paintings with mythological motifs and genre scenes.

 A portrait the artist wearing a wig and holding a portfolio was presented to the Académie Royale in 1734 by Chardin's friend Joseph Aved.